hetida/hetida-designer/docs/import_export.md

 ## Remove test wirings when importing
 You may want to ignore the test wirings stored in the component/workflow files during import.
 One reason may be that the target backend validates incoming test wirings of the imported workflows and components: Adapters present in a test wiring must be registered under the same adapter key in the target backend.

-To ignore test wirings when importing, simply add a keyword parameter `strip_wirings=True` to the call of the `import_all` function in the commands documented above.
+To ignore test wirings when importing, simply add a keyword parameter `strip_wirings=True` to the call of the `import_transformations` function in the commands documented above.